Nordictrack Freestride Trainer FS9i – A Good Buy For You?

 The Nordictrack Freestride Trainer FS9i is currently the premium model in the Freestrider series.

 These trainers are an upgrade on the standard elliptical machine.
-Instead of running in a set stride, you actually set your own stride.
+Instead of running in a set stride, the stride adapts to you.

-So you can use the machine as a stepper with short strides, jog like you would on an elliptical or run with long strides as on a treadmill – 3 machine uses in 1.
+You can use the machine as a stepper with short strides, jog like you would on an elliptical or run with long strides as on a treadmill.

-The FS9i also comes with all the bells and whistles including a huge multi-color console with web browser, heavier flywheel and even decline.
+The FS9i also comes with the largest multi-color console with web browser, heavier flywheel for added stability and even incline/decline for extra crosstraining.

 Price: $2999 + Free Shipping